mhered/manolobot/Part-6-Docker.md

 On Linux (almost) everything is a file, including (most) devices, i.e. Linux r/w from devices as if they were files.
 These files live in `/dev` folder

-e.g. with `xxd` you this a text output when moving the mouse
+e.g. with `xxd` you get this a text output when moving the mouse

 ```bash
 $ sudo xxd /dev/input/mouse2